Lewy Body Dementia Association Logo

 Driving safety is an important issue to be addressed when a person is diagnosed with dementia.

-Guidelines from the American Academy of Neurology help physicians and families determine when people with dementia should give up driving
+For physicians: Guidelines from the American Academy of Neurology — Help physicians and families determine when people with dementia should give up driving.

 End-of-Life

-Caring Connections– home page of consumer Web site about hospice and palliative care managed by the National Hospice and Palliative Care Organization.
+Caring Connections — Consumer website about hospice and palliative care managed by the National Hospice and Palliative Care Organization.

-Palliative Doctors– a Web site for consumers managed by the American Academy of Hospice and Palliative Care about palliative care.
+Palliative Doctors — Consumer website managed by the American Academy of Hospice and Palliative Medicine about palliative care.

 Movement Disorders

-Dystonia Medical Research Foundation – A medical research foundation.
+Dystonia Medical Research Foundation — Medical research foundation.

 Michael J. Fox Foundation — Dedicated to ensuring the development of a cure.

-The Movement Disorder Society – An international society of medical professionals interested in movement disorders
+The Movement Disorder Society — International society of medical professionals interested in movement disorders.

-MSA Support Group – Multiple Systems Atrophy: MSA / Shy-drager
+MSA Support Group — Multiple System Atrophy (MSA) / Shy-Drager resources.

 Other

-Area Agencies on Aging – Local resource information & Ombudsmen.
+Area Agencies on Aging — Local resource information and Ombudsmen.

-Family Caregiver Alliance – Excellent site for information including availability of local resources (by state), caregiving tips, and end of life issues.
+Family Caregiver Alliance — Information including availability of local resources (by state), caregiving tips, and end-of-life issues.

-National Council of Certified Dementia Care Practitioners – Alzheimer’s Training, dementia training and professional dementia certifications for all health care employees and line staff.
+National Council of Certified Dementia Care Practitioners — Alzheimer's training, dementia training, and professional dementia certifications for health care employees and staff.

 National Hospice and Palliative Care Organization (NHPCO) — The largest nonprofit membership organization representing hospice and palliative care programs and professionals in the United States.